-In 1887, Jameson was selected by celebrated explorer Henry Morton Stanley as an officer on the Emin Pasha Relief Expedition, a humanitarian effort to aid the besieged country of Equatoria (near present day Uganda) from Mahdist forces.
-Stanley was still in the employ of King Leopold II of Belgium who allowed Stanley to head the expedition on the condition that he took a rout through the Congo Free State to achieve some of his personal objectives.
-For historical perspective Leopold II personally ruled the Congo Free State (separate from the government of Belgium), a rule which would become synonymous with genocide and ultimately claim the lives of an estimated five to twenty million Africans.
+In 1887, Jameson was selected by celebrated explorer Henry Morton Stanley as an officer on the Emin Pasha Relief Expedition.
+A humanitarian effort to aid the besieged country of Equatoria (near present day Uganda) from Mahdist forces.
+Stanley was still in the employ of King Leopold II of Belgium at the time, who allowed Stanley to head the expedition on the condition that he took a route through the Congo Free State to achieve some of his personal objectives.
+For historical perspective, Leopold II personally ruled the Congo Free State (not the government of Belgium), which would become synonymous with genocide and ultimately claim the lives of an estimated five to twenty million Africans.

 By May of 1888, Stanley had separated the expedition into two parts, himself leading the advanced party out of the need to travel swiftly toward the objective.
-Jameson was second in command of the ill fated and infamous “Rear Column”, under Major Walter Bartlett.
+Jameson was second in command of the ill-fated, and infamous, “Rear Column” under Major Walter Bartlett.
 It was their responsibility to work with expedition liaison Tippu Tib, an Afro-Arab slave trader, to procure labor to transport the cargo of relief items into Equatoria.
-Tippu Tib repeatedly failed in these negotiations, therefor critically delaying the operations.
+Tippu Tib repeatedly failed in these negotiations, therefore critically delaying the operations.
 Further, the rear column suffered from the madness of its leader, Bartlett, whose irrational and psychotic behavior eventually led to a dispute in which he was shot.
-Again, for historical perspective, Bartlett’s behavior was so singular and bizarre, he was later immortalized as the character of “Kurtz” in Joseph Conrad’s Heart of Darkness.
+Again, for historical perspective, Bartlett’s behavior was so singular and bizarre that he was later immortalized as the character of Kurtz in Joseph Conrad’s Heart of Darkness.

 The most depraved behavior of the expedition, however, was reserved for James Jameson.
 Accounts of the events are reported by several members of the expedition, including a written account by Jameson himself.
 Jameson had previously displayed a fascination with cannibalism, a topic he had discussed at length with Tippu Tib.
 While staying at the village of Riba Riba, they were witness to a display of tribal dancing.
 Tippu Tib explained to Jameson that it was customary for the ceremony to conclude with a banquet of human flesh.
 Jameson was captivated by this, declaring that he would very much like to see such a thing.
 Tippu Tib said it could be easily done, all that was needed was to procure a victim, which he offered to facilitate for the price of six handkerchiefs.